-Tip: LinkedIn want engagement on Posts and hence Blogs/Pulse articles no longer get the reach and visibility.
-So any campaign that promises great results with daily Pulse articles (original or not content) wont work and downgrades the editorial reach.
+Tip: LinkedIn want engagement on Posts and hence Pulse Articles no longer get the reach and visibility as previously (though they are valuable for a range of permanent expertise references points and SEO/Google rankings).
+So any service that is selling campaigns that promises great results with daily Pulse articles (original or not content) wont work and downgrades the editorial reach.
 BUT there is workarounds here for the content Articles really are valuable BUT only when there is a link from the Posts section to Articles.
 We just need to tweak how we put out content and mix it up.

 Do NOT use 3rd party plug ins with automated Endorsements profile captures